microsoft/vscode-docs/docs/languages/php.md

 There are three [settings](/docs/getstarted/settings.md) to control the PHP linter:

-* `php.validate.enable`: controls whether to enable PHP linting at all.
+* `setting(php.validate.enable)`: controls whether to enable PHP linting at all.
 Enabled by default.
-* `php.validate.executablePath`: points to the PHP executable on disk.
+* `setting(php.validate.executablePath)`: points to the PHP executable on disk.
 Set this if the PHP executable is not on the system path.
-* `php.validate.run`: controls whether the validation is triggered on save (value: `"onSave"`) or on type (value: `"onType"`).
+* `setting(php.validate.run)`: controls whether the validation is triggered on save (value: `"onSave"`) or on type (value: `"onType"`).
 Default is on save.

 To change the PHP settings, open your **User or Workspace Settings** (`kb(workbench.action.openSettings)`) and type 'php' to filter the list of available settings.

 ![show PHP settings](images/php/php-settings.png)

 To set the PHP executable path, select the **Edit in settings.json** link under **PHP > Validate: Executable Path**, which will open your user `settings.json` file.
-Add the `php.validate.executablePath` setting with the path to your PHP installation:
+Add the `setting(php.validate.executablePath)` setting with the path to your PHP installation:

 ### Windows